jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 So many more sites and sights to photograph on my way out, but I just can't.

 I pack the gear away, and quickly return to the others, with one last look back from the massive muddy boulder into this sad chamber, and listen briefly to the tantalising noise of tumbling water.

 Now begins the real efforts of our trip.
-It's 350m vertically back to Camp X-Ray, but the distance and height really doesn't matter.
+It's 350 m vertically back to Camp *X-Ray*, but the distance and height really doesn't matter.
 This is a fight against tiredness.

 We eat the last of our bread, split the equipment, and head out.
 At the beautiful cascade pitch that demarcates Dream1 and Dream2, we stop on the ledge and make use of the massive Sigg bottle of meths, tuna can stove and mess tin.
 We have no provisions, but the hot water is lovely itself.

 Jim is so cold without thermals and in his Warmbac that he gets into his survival bag at every stop, pulling it down from the top like a massive condom.
 I fold myself into a crack in the rock, resting against my boots, kneepads and helmets so that nothing touches the freezing rock.